 MASSAGE THERAPY FOR CANCER PATIENTS

-Note: READ THE FINE PRINT!
-The information in this article is intended for informational purposes only.
-Working in this field must be done within scope of practice, in appropriate medical partnership, and with adequate education, training and experiencer
+Note: The information in this article is intended for informational purposes only.
+Working in this field must be done within scope of practice, in conventional medical partnership, and with adequate education and training.

 “The patient’s body must be touched with hands of peace, whispered to, reverently anointed, and handled as if it is a delicate flower.” – Gayle McDonald, author of Medicine Hands: Massage Therapy for People with Cancer.